waku-org/specs/informational/req-res-reliability.md

 - Light node must connect only to those service nodes that participate in needed shard;

 #### Continuous discovery
-Light node must keep information about service nodes up to date.
+Light nodes must keep information about service nodes up to date.
 For example when a service node is discovered second time, we need to be sure to keep connection information up to date in Peer Store.